 To achieve this at a level sufficient enough to earn £100 per day, you're going to need to be staking around £2000 per day.

-You'll Need a Big Betting Bank
+• Have a Big Betting Bank

 Taking our last figure of £2000 per day, recognise that this doesn't mean that's all you need.
 In fact you need access to that bank level consistently, and across multiple bookie accounts.